GavinHuttley/tib/_sources/molevol/hypothesis_testing.rst

 Jointly modelling loci — concatenating alignments
 """""""""""""""""""""""""""""""""""""""""""""""""

 A common analysis strategy involves concatenating the alignments of different genes from the same group of species [#]_.
 For instance, say I have alignments of one-to-one orthologs for gene A and B from 2 species.
-I concatenate these by simply concatenating the sequence strings in the same order for each species.
+I concatenate these by using the `concat` app.
 For instance

 .. jupyter-execute::

-    from cogent3 import make_aligned_seqs
+    from cogent3 import make_aligned_seqs, get_app

     a = make_aligned_seqs(dict(B="AGA", A="AAA"), moltype="dna")
     a